Juangmar/twitter_bots/README.md

 ```
 Where the lines must be replaced with your own cretendial.
 Those credentials are asociated with your own app, created with a Twitter user via [it's own page](https://apps.twitter.com/)

+## Documentation

+Every JavaScript file is documented, but I'm writing a [wiki page](https://github.com/Juangmar/twitter_bots/wiki) with more detailed information, including every info I've found or discovered regarding the API methods and objects.

 ## Contributing

 *Twitter Bots* is an open source project, so anyone can contribute to develop the bots, and we encourage you to do so.